9 Top-Rated Day Trips from Salzburg

 6. Climb Every Mountain: Kitzbühel

-A little under 90 minutes southwest of Salzburg is one of Austria's largest and most popular ski resorts, Kitzbühel.
+A little under 90 minutes' drive southwest of Salzburg is one of Austria's largest and most popular ski resorts, Kitzbühel.
 Often referred to simply as "Kitz," Kitzbühel is as popular in summer as it is in winter, thanks to fun things to do such as hiking, biking, and golf.
 Perched on a long ridge of hills, this picturesque medieval town is a treat to explore, with its narrow streets and centuries-old gabled houses.

 Accommodation: Where to Stay in Kitzbühel

 A pleasant 75-minute drive northeast of Salzburg, the beautiful city of Linz is located on the banks of the mighty Danube River.
 Linz can trace its roots all the way back to Roman times, when in the 2nd century AD, it served as a camp for the empire's troops.
 Today, lovely Linz is famed for its many museums and cultural activities, with numerous attractions and festivals focusing on such luminaries as Mozart and Bruckner, both of whom once called the city home.

 One of the city's most famous landmarks is majestic Linz Castle (Linz Schloss).
 Standing high above the Danube, this historic site has acted as a fort since the early 9th century (the original walls can still be seen), with much of the present structure built in the 16th century.
 History buffs will also want to wander through the Schlossmuseum, with its artwork and displays of artifacts from the prehistoric, Roman, and medieval periods, including arms and armor.